ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 - SQL standard.
 For example, `SELECT`,  `select` and `SeLeCt` are all valid.
 - Implementation in some popular DBMS (MySQL or Postgres).
 For example, `DateTime` is same as  `datetime`.

-Case-sensitivity of data type names you can check in the `system.data_type_families` table.
+Whether data type name is case-sensitive can be checked in the `system.data_type_families` table.

 All other keywords (column names, functions, and so on), in contrast to standard SQL, are case-sensitive.